Keyboard shortcuts

 const counts = new Array<number>(10).fill(0);

-// Count occurrences of each digit at position exp
+// Count occurrences of each digit at the given position

 for (const val of elements) {